richardwilkes/toolbox/README.md

 - **`num128`** - 128-bit integer arithmetic with signed (`Int`) and unsigned (`UInt`) types for high-precision calculations that exceed native Go integer limits.

 - **`fixed`** - Fixed-point decimal arithmetic for precise financial and monetary calculations, with separate packages for 64-bit (`fixed64`) and 128-bit (`fixed128`) precision.

-- **`eval`** - Expression evaluator that can parse and evaluate mathematical expressions with variables, supporting both fixed-point and floating-point arithmetic.

 ### Geometry and Graphics